robertrauschen/octa-tilt-perov/README.md

+(This file uses markdown syntax.
+Open in a browser if possible.)

 # octa-tilt-perov

 This collection of python scripts is used to analyse perovskite structures in pseudocubic coordinates.
 The tilting of the octahedrons in every direction of space will be recorded according to the notation of Glazer<sup>[1]</sup> and can be plotted along any axis in space.